syncfusion-content/blazor-docs/blazor/diagram/methods.md

         };
     }

-    // Fit all the elemnts in the diagram view port public void OnFitToPage()
+    // Fit all the elements in the diagram view port. public void OnFitToPage()
     {
         Diagram.FitToPage();